-Smoky, salty chunks of ham mingle with curly ribbons of pasta in a decadent cream sauce, loaded with cheese and all the tummy-tempting love of a homemade meal.
+This tummy-tempting homemade Ham Casserole is a smoky, salty chunk of ham mingles with curly ribbons of pasta in a decadent cream sauce loaded with cheese.
 You won’t find any green eggs here, but you’ll want to eat this hearty Ham Casserole everywhere!

 Baby, it’s cold outside, or at least it’s dipped below 90 degrees, which means it’s casserole time at my house.